tuvalutorture/tuvalutorture/README.md

 If you need to contact me for any reason, feel free to reach out at my email, tuvalutorture@icloud.com.

 ***p.s.***
-# please send peach schnapps my sanity is plummeting quickly. i cannot take C much longer make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop
+# please send peach schnapps my sanity is plummeting quickly. i cannot take C much longer make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop make it stop

 "A long, long, long, long time ago
 Before the wind, before the snow